granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 > Wrist straight, fingers curled under comfortably in a "C," thumb held out slightly, minimal tension

 Hold your hand so that your palm is facing the ground with your hand open.
 Keep your hand and wrist in a straight line with your forearm.
+Let your fingers and thumb go completely limp.

 \(pic\)

-Now curl your fingers slightly, so that they're resting in a comfortable "C" shape.
+Now pull your fingers up and curl them under just slightly, so that they're resting in a comfortable "C" shape.

 \(picture from the side\)